Polypeptide antibiotic: Bleomycin

-Bleomycin is a polypeptide antibiotic derived from a fungus, Streptomyces verticillus.
+Bleomycin is a polypeptide (more specifically a glycopeptide) antibiotic derived from a bacterium, Streptomyces verticillus.
 Its mechanism of action involves bleomycin binding to guanine bases in deoxyribonucleic acid (DNA) with the oxidation of ferrous iron to ferric iron.
 The oxidation donates an electron that the oxygen accepts to form a reactive species of oxygen.
 The reactive oxygen entities attack DNA bases which store information, and thus inhibits DNA synthesis.
 Bleomycin also acts via interfering with cell wall synthesis in the target bacteria, however the exact mechanism of action is undetermined.

 Bleomycin's medical application is as an anti-tumour drug mainly in germinative tumours and Hodgkin's lymphoma, however its use is limited by pulmonary toxicity.
 In a study of combining bleomycin and other medicinal agents in bladder cancer cells, results showed bleomycin induced DNA damage to all the cell lines tested.
 Thus, bleomycin as a combination therapy may be an option to treat tumours.
 Efficacy rates of bleomycin in conjunction with cisplatin and etoposide in testicular cancer is approximately 90% successful.
 Bleomycin also does not induce myelosuppression with decreased bone marrow activity, or immunosuppression; suppressing the immune responses in patients unlike alternative cytotoxic drugs.
 However, further trials are required as pulmonary toxicity occurs in approximately 10% of patients, with around 1% cases of death due to pulmonary fibrosis.